 "One of Ireland's leading Stilt Performers" Down District Council, Northern Ireland

-Ariel is also the Director of the world's first Gaelic Street Theatre group, attracting first-class feedback for their Pop Up Gaelic Café at two of Scotland's leading festivals in 2013 as well as performing at Festival 2014, Merchant City Festival 2014 at the upcoming National Mòd.
+Ariel is also the Director of the world's first Gaelic Street Theatre group, attracting first-class feedback for their Pop Up Gaelic Café at two of Scotland's leading festivals in 2013 as well as performing at Festival 2014, Merchant City Festival 2014 at the Royal National Mòd.
 See Street Theatre & Spectacle for more info.

 "What a great introduction to a new language!
 Fun!
 Fun!
 Fun!
 I've done Polish & Italien, this is way more fun and a great way to learn a language!"
 Alec, Paramedic & Pop Up Gaelic Café Participant

 Trained in Scotland & Ireland, New York, Sydney & London, Ariel's work is in demand for corporate launches & events, parades and community & school festivals & events, incorporating stunning makeup, high quality costume and character work as well as improvised comedy, with her workshops receiving consistently positive feedback as she tours schools & community settings across Scotland.